 All of this translates to better recovery, improved hormones, and thus, more muscle and lower body fat.

-And you can use this formula any time you’re under extra stress or have anxiety.
+And you can use this formula any time you’re under extra stress.